0

 Hangin' Around

 Most Ground Effect garments emerge near-dry from the spin cycle.
 A quick spell on the line will finish the job.
 If you must use the dryer then select the warm (not hot) setting.
 UV rays naturally dull stubborn marks, kill bugs and generally invigorate your clothing.
 They also accelerate the decay of lycra - the stretchy component of ShockWave™ fabric.
 The fabric is knitted so the lycra lies on the inside - shielding it from the sun when you're out riding.
 So it's best not to dry them inside-out.
-It's not a bad idea to do so occasionally as the sun does help keep the Softail™pad hygienic - although it is treated with an anti-bacterial finish anyway.
+It's not a bad idea to do so occasionally as the sun does help keep the eXo™ and Softail™ pads hygienic - although they is treated with an anti-bacterial finish anyway.
 Best practice is not to wear underwear with your riding shorts so you need to wash them daily.

 Fur Balls